getsolus/help-center-docs/docs/user/hardware/peripherals/midi-keyboard.md

 ---
 title: MIDI Keyboards
-summary: Guide for installing and configuring MIDI keyboards on Solus
+summary: Install and configure MIDI keyboards on Solus.
 ---

 Solus is compatible with a wide variety of USB MIDI keyboards.
 To configure your MIDI keyboard in Solus, do the following: